Background

 total_pop_percent

-: proportion of the seasonal modeled population falling within the region. -
+: the proportion of the seasonal modeled population within the region. -

 range_percent_occupied